PERALTA-YAHYA GROUP

-The Peralta-Yahya group develops and applies principles from chemical and synthetic biology to address challenges in chemical bioproducion and chemical detection.
-Within the chemical bioproduction space, we specialize in programing metabolism to efficiently convert renewable fedstock into value-added chemicals.
+The Peralta-Yahya research group develops and applies principles from chemical and synthetic biology to address challenges in chemical bioproduction and chemical detection.
+Within the chemical bioproduction space, we specialize in programing metabolism to efficiently convert renewable feedstock into value-added chemicals.
 Within the chemical detection space, we leverage G protein-coupled receptors, in particular olfactory receptors, for chemical detection and the development of biomedically important circuits.

 Latest News